ratify-project/ratify/docs/reference/ratify-framework-overview.md

 - Should executor or verifier responsible for nested verification?
 - Given the recursive nature of verifying the nested references, do we need to define an exit criteria to limit the nested levels?
 - How do we define the need for nested verification for a given artifact type?
 Will this be encompassed within the verifier settings or will it be a separate config?
 - Can nested verification be the default behavior for every artifact with an option to exclude this behavior for some artifacts?
-For example, all artifacts will perform nested verification except for the notary v2 signatures?
+For example, all artifacts will perform nested verification except for the notation signatures?

 ### Models of executor